MODM coordination of clinical studies

 TU PAM1AFRE: REGULATORY AFFAIRS, BPC, PHARMACOVIGILANCE

-Number of ECTS = 5 - Responsible TU : Patrice RAVEL
+Number of ECTS = 5 - Responsible for TU : Patrice RAVEL

-Essential prerequisites: This TU cannot be dissociated from the other TU courses.
+Essential prerequisites: This TU cannot be dissociated from the other TU specific to the course.

 Modalities : 32 h CM + 6h CM +3h TD